openjournals/joss/docs/submitting.md

 #### Footnotes

 Syntax for footnotes centers around the "caret" character `^`.
-The symbol is also used as a delimiter for superscript text and thereby mirrors the superscript numbers used to mark a footnote in the final text.[^markers]
+The symbol is also used as a delimiter for superscript text and thereby mirrors the superscript numbers used to mark a footnote in the final text.

 ``` markdown
 Articles are published under a Creative Commons license[^1].